Deeksha2501/Reducing-Spam-Sign-Ups-by-2-way-Authentication/README.md

 ## LOGIN REGISTER APP
 This is my practice project where I have tried to implement
 - Authentication on login and Sign up using Passport
-- To reduce spam registrations authentication is made by two ways
+- To reduce spam registrations, authentication is made by two ways
   - By sending a verification link to user email(admin only)
   - By admin approval(normal users)
 - Admin can